GearHost/Docs/docs/getting-started-with-mongodb.md

 If you rather work through the command line, you can install [Mongo Shell](https://docs.mongodb.com/getting-started/shell/installation/).
 Fortunately, Mongo Shell is compatible with most operating systems and they provide many methods of connecting [here.](https://docs.mongodb.com/manual/reference/program/mongo/#use) If you've installed Mongo Shell on a Windows environment the following command should work for you.
 Please note that this is on version 3.4, so yours might slightly be different.

-`C:\Users\You>"C:\Program Files\MongoDB\Server\3.4\bin\mongo.exe" mongo1.gear.host:27002/YourDB -u YourDBUser -p YourUserPassword`
+`<pathtomongo>bin\mongo.exe mongo1.gear.host:27002/yourdb -u yourdbuser -p youruserpassword`

->**Tip:** Do you need further assistance or have a concern?
-Please open a [support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) with us and we'll be more than glad to assist you.
+>**Tip:** MongoDB is case sensitive.
+Please be sure to always use lowercase database name and username when attempting to connect.